 Will the Brackets Rub Against My Mouth?

-What Can You Eat With Dental-braces?
+What Can You Eat?

-After your child starts to get used to their dental-braces, they can begin enjoying most of their favorite foods again.
-Fruits, meats, grains, vegetables, and dairy can all be eaten while your child has dental-braces on.
-However, certain foods should be avoided because they could break the wires of the dental-braces or get stuck in the teeth and braces.
+Eating foods change before and after braces.
+After your child starts to get used to their braces, they can begin enjoying most of their favorite foods again.
+Fruits, meats, grains, vegetables, and dairy can all be eaten while your child has braces on.
+However, certain foods should be avoided because they could break the wires of the braces or get stuck in the teeth and braces.

 What Happens at the Follow-Up Appointments?

-After first getting dental-braces put on, most patients see their orthodontist every four to six weeks.
+After first getting braces put on, most patients see their orthodontist every four to six weeks.
 At these follow-up appointments, the progress of your child’s teeth will be checked and the archwires will be readjusted to continue the realignment.
 Many children look forward to these appointments because they can pick new colors for their rubber bands.
 Popular choices include red and green for Christmas or colors that match a school’s sports team.

-What Does Getting the Dental-braces Removed Feel Like?
+What Does Having Braces Removed Feel Like?

 How Important Is it to Wear a Retainer Afterwards?